cugos/cugos.github.com/2023-spring-fling/index.md

  -
     type: Talk
     slides:
-    title: Using Open Source software to create transportation trajectories
+    title: TBD
     time: 10:50 AM
     room: Bezos
     speaker: Colleague of Trang , <a href="https://inrix.com/">Inrix</a>
     bio: |
+     TBD.
 ABC is a XYZ at INRIX.
 She has worked.
     description: |
-      This talk gives an overview of.
+      TBD.
+This talk gives an overview of 123.

  -